rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 #### Reducing `.clone()` frequency

-Across web, game, UI, app, and even systems development, it's common to share sempaphores across scopes.
+Across web, game, UI, app, and even systems development, it's common to share semaphores across scopes.
 These come in the form of channels, queues, signals, and immutable state typically wrapped in Arc/Rc.
 In Rust, to use these items across scopes - like `tokio::spawn` or `'static` closures, a programmer must explicitly call `.clone()`.
 This is frequently accompanied by a rename of an item:

 ```rust
 let state = Arc::new(some_state);